wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/build-app-dataverse-teams/includes/05-template.md

 The **Issue reporting** app provides a personalized view for each team member, where they can view, edit, and create new items.

 ![Screenshot showing the issues template reporting.](../media/26-issue-report.png)

+Other ready-to-install template include: **Bulletins** and **Milestones**.

+The **Bulletins** template allows you to keep your team informed of all company communications, broadcasts and announcements in an easy-to-consume experience.

+The **Milestones** template provides the team the ability to plan, track and prioritize work capacity across projects in a central place.

+Other templates including **Profile+**, **Boards**, and **Perspectives** can be installed into Teams via GitHub.